kulbdr/KulB_CSD230Test-1/discussion-board/README.md

 ## Credits
-Developed by [Your Name/Team].
+Developed by Kul.
 Some code logic was inspired by AI assistance and external documentation.